Slocum massacre: Reactions

-Newspapers including Palestine Daily Herald, Fort Worth Star-Telegram, Greenville Morning Herald, Fort Worth Record, The Galveston Daily, New-York Tribune, and Abilene Daily News all mentioned that conflict in Anderson County was started by African Americans or race riots which put partial blame on African Americans.
+Newspapers including Palestine Daily Herald, Fort Worth Star-Telegram, Greenville Morning Herald, Fort Worth Record, The Galveston Daily, New-York Tribune, and Abilene Daily News all mentioned that conflict in Anderson County was started by African Americans or race riots, which put partial blame on African Americans.
 This caused violence towards African Americans to increase significantly.
 However, The Palestine Daily Herald told some parts of the truth about how white people thought that African Americans were plotting against them.
 The title of the article in The New York Times was "Score of Negroes Killed by Whites" and discussed the wrongful killings of African Americans and the poor reasons behind the massacre.

 Twenty years after the massacre, a man named Hayes owned land in Slocum that the town needed.
 In exchange for the land, he requested that the city establish a historical marker to remember those who were killed.
 His request was denied.
 The town said it no longer needed the land.

 Despite efforts by African Americans to draw attention to the massacre, the federal government remained largely uninterested in investigating the murders or bringing criminal prosecutions.
 John A. Siddon, a Volga postmaster, sent a letter to Cecil A. Lyons, chairman of the Texas Republican State Executive Committee in Sherman, asking for his help in securing a federal investigation.
 Lyons forwarded the letter to the United States Attorney General, George W. Wickersham.
-It is unknown whether Siddon even received a response.
+Whether Siddon even received a response is unknown.

 A group of local black ministers also appealed for federal help in a letter to President Taft.
 They wanted a "Doctrine of Fairness" and suffrage granted to them by the government, with no loopholes and under the protection of the law.
 Taft sent this letter to Wickersham, and he responded to the ministers by saying that the federal government could not fulfill their requests or become involved because no constitutional rights were being violated in any of these instances.
 However, the federal government did become involved when a Mexican American was lynched in Texas.

 21st century

 In the early 21st century, the Slocum massacre is considered by some to be forgotten, because it is not taught in Texas public schools.
-Some have even said that it didn't happen.
+Some have even said that it did not happen.
 In 2011, the 82nd Texas Legislature adopted Resolution 865, officially acknowledging that the massacre occurred.
 It stated the murders were unjust and wrongfully committed, but did not commit the legislature to conduct an investigation.